emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 This won't work for us though, as the code in our browser runs synchronously, while getting the data we need takes a while as we need to get it from a server.
 We need to wait for our data to be returned before attempting to update our page.
 Thus we need to use a success handler, which is basically like a callback.

-There are many ways to implement this, but my solution is similar to this:
+There are probably different ways to implement this, but my solution is similar to this:

 ```js
 var data = google.script.run.withSuccessHandler(function (data) {